This post may contain affiliate links. I will earn a small commission at no extra cost to you if you use my links to make your purchase.

 The reason I only use these two things, if you haven’t guessed already, is that having to keep track of so many things just feels like too much work for me!
 I want to clearly be able to see what I need to do.
 That way I can really make the most of my time each day.

 Also, I’m the type of person that if I have forgotten to write a few days in my journal then I pretty much just give up!
 You should see the journal graveyard I have with just a few entries in the first few pages!
-With this small pocket journal, there is only a few lines for each day.
+With this small pocket journal, there are only a few lines for each day.
 This makes it easy for me to fill them with a few details later if I get behind.

 The other thing I like is that if I make a mistake in a bullet journal there a only a few options.
 I can scribble it out or tear out a page.
 Because of that, I have a sort of journal mistake phobia.
 I don’t want to mess it up and have to keep looking at it so I just don’t write.
 I’ve found that with being able to print out a weekly schedule, I use it more freely.
 I know that can just print off another sheet if I make an error.
 Maybe I’m a little more OCD than I realized!